google/lovefield/docs/spec/03_life_of_db.md

 ## 3. Life of a Lovefield Database

-Lovefield database is scoped per-origin, like IndexedDB, so (origin, DB name) uniquely identify a database.
+Lovefield database is scoped per-origin, like IndexedDB, and (origin, DB name, DB version) uniquely identify a database instance.
 The database is stored in a [Data Store](02_data_store.md).

 ### 3.1 Lovefield Initialization